 Description: This 4-hour online course serves as an introduction to consumer health information resources on the Internet and will cover concepts related to health literacy, the information-seeking behaviors of consumers, the basics of MedlinePlus.gov, ClinicalTrials.gov and other reliable web pages, such as those from professional medical associations and advocacy groups.
 It will cover sites devoted to pharmaceutical information for consumers, drug-interaction databases and herbal information.The course includes hands-on exercises and discussion forums.

 |Continuing Education Experience:||Familiarity with computers and the Internet|

 |CE Contact Hours:||4 online|

 |Professional Competencies:||Health Sciences Information Services|

 |Course Type:||e-Learning, Hands-on, Specialization, RML Offerings - Moodle course|

 Need for This Course: Health Consumers are becoming more and more responsible and accountable for their own health care.
-This class introduces Public Libarians and Consumer Health Librarians to excellent resources that can help the health consumer find the information needed.
+This class introduces Public Librarians and Consumer Health Librarians to excellent resources that can help the health consumer find and evaluate relevant information.

 The instructional methods used include Lecture, Demonstration, Slides, Discussion, Role Playing, and Hands-on Exercises.

 Participant Materials: handouts, powerpoint, brochure, practice questions, online tutorials (in the online version)

 Additional Evaluation: MLA evaluation